The Risks of Using Plugins with WordPress

 Too many active plugins will certainly consume more resources and memory.
 Determine if all the plugins are a necessity and if not, then again, deactivate them.
 It will help speed things up, increase security and will result in fewer things to manage.
 Ithemes.com has a plugin called ithemes Sync that keeps an eye on plugins that need updating and notify the webmaster.
 The plugin is free for the first 10 sites so should help with your WordPress plugin security.
 A good tool to have to avoid constantly checking whether plugins need updating.

-- Last but not least, too many plugins (or even just an unlucky few) can cause conflicts on a WordPress site.
-As mentioned earlier, sloppy code can not only cause vulnerabilities but also conflicts.
+Last but not least, too many plugins (or even just an unlucky few) can cause conflicts on a WordPress site.
+As mentioned earlier, a sloppy code can not only cause vulnerabilities but also conflicts.
 As a result, it will cause major issues with stability, speed, and visitor abandonment.
 Website visitors never want to see text on a page displaying errors on which line of code is faulty, rendering the page or website inoperable.
 With some plugins having thousands of lines of code, there is a good chance of a conflict happening.
 This, despite rigid coding guidelines that should govern all plugin development.

 WordPress Plugins are a great way to add useful features to a WordPress site.
 The number of plugins available for any site grows on a daily basis.
 Managing and running a website becomes easier.
 However, WordPress plugin security is vital to keeping a WordPress site secure.
 Follow the guidelines above to stay secure.